OpenLMIS/open-lmis/CONTRIBUTING.md

 ## Contributing Code
 The OpenLMIS community welcomes code contributions and we encourage you to fix a bug or implement a new feature.
 However we also need to make sure that contributions keep in mind existing implementations and the needs of a Logistics Management Information System that works in many different localities and programs.
+To that end, when considering a new feature or modification, please:

+1. Review your feature with the community
+2. Before modifying core functionality, check with the technical community.
+We prefer building in **extension points**, which are simply hooks or Strategies to enable different behavior while maintaining compatibility.
+The tech group can help advise how best to do this.

-To enable OpenLMIS to keep a rapid pace of development while allowing for country custimizations, we are in the process of splitting the software into two products:
+To enable OpenLMIS to
+keep a rapid pace of development while allowing for country custimizations, we are in the process of splitting the software into two products: